What Drives Glass Railing Cost in Toronto? The Complete Guide

 1. Glass Thickness

 Standard is 10mm tempered.
-For wind-exposed locations (lakefront, high-rise balconies), 12mm is recommended and adds roughly $15–$25/ft.
+For wind-exposed locations (lakefront, high-rise balconies), 12mm is recommended and adds a per-foot premium for the heavier glass.

 2. Mounting System